Political career of Donald Trump: First election to the presidency

 Trump's victory was considered a stunning political upset by most observers, as polls had consistently showed Hillary Clinton with a nationwide – though diminishing – lead, as well as a favorable advantage in most of the competitive states.
 Trump's support had been modestly underestimated throughout his campaign, and many observers blamed errors in polls, partially attributed to pollsters overestimating Clinton's support among well-educated and nonwhite voters, while underestimating Trump's support among white working-class voters.

 The polls were relatively accurate, but media outlets and pundits alike showed overconfidence in a Clinton victory despite a large number of undecided voters and a favorable concentration of Trump's core constituencies in competitive states.

-Trump won 30 states, including Michigan, Pennsylvania, and Wisconsin, which had been considered a blue wall of Democratic strongholds since the 1990s.
+Trump won 30 states, including the Rust Belt states of Michigan, Pennsylvania, and Wisconsin, which had been considered a blue wall of Democratic strongholds since the 1990s.
 Clinton won 20 states and the District of Columbia.
 Trump's victory marked the return of a Republican White House combined with control of both chambers of Congress.

 Trump is the wealthiest president in U.S. history, even after adjusting for inflation, and at the time of his inauguration, the oldest person to take office as president.
 He is also the first president who did not serve in the military or hold elective or appointed government office prior to being elected.
 Of the 43 previous presidents, 38 had held prior elective office, two had not held elective office but had served in the Cabinet, and three had never held public office but had been commanding generals.

-Presidency
+Presidencies

-Expert scholarly analysis of Trump's presidency by presidential historians has generally ranked Trump's tenure as among history's worst; for example, the first major scholarly survey on presidential rankings after he left office ranked Trump 41st out of 44, ahead of only James Buchanan, Andrew Johnson, and Franklin Pierce.
+Expert scholarly analysis of Trump's first presidency by presidential historians has generally ranked Trump's tenure as among history's worst; for example, the first major scholarly survey on presidential rankings after he left office ranked Trump 41st out of 44, ahead of only James Buchanan, Andrew Johnson, and Franklin Pierce.

+Donald Trump and his family received more than 100 gifts from foreign nations with net value of nearly $300,000, which they failed to explain.
+A House Oversight Committee report by the Democrats exposed the details of numerous gifts received by the Trump family.
+Saudi Arabia gave 16 gift items worth $45,000, while India gave 17 precious gift items worth $47,000.
+The Foreign Gifts and Decorations Act mandates the US president and his family to not receive gifts of more than $415 value.
+Besides, the expensive gifts are supposed to be disclosed and received on behalf of the US, and must be turned over to the National Archives.